gregorious-j/grapher/README.md

-# Function grapher in JavasScript
+# Function grapher in JavaScript